 Today, there are about 100 million people participating in Google's local guides program who contributes with content on Google.
 Local Guides are part of a global community of people who write reviews, share photos, answer questions, add or edit places, and check facts on Google Maps.

-So, we’ve said it before, and we’ll say it again, as a company you must - in order to be ranked higher than your competitors - respond to all reviews, be active with pictures and have a high frequency in your work in GMB.
+So, as we've said before and will say again, in order to be ranked higher than your competition, you must react to all reviews, be active with images, and work in GMB (now Google Business Profile) on a regular basis.